Symbolic Learning of Interpretable Reduced-Order Models for Jumping Quadruped Robots: Methodology

-Fig.~\ref{fig:training_algorithm} details the training process, including the encoder-decoder structure, latent space dynamics prediction, and real-space dynamics reconstruction.
-The algorithm includes encoding the initial state into a latent space, predicting dynamics in this latent space, and decoding them back to the full-order system space.
-We ensure accurate reconstruction of system states and dynamical modeling through specialized loss components.
+Fig.~\ref{fig:training_algorithm} details the core components, including the encoder-decoder structure, latent space dynamics prediction, and real-space dynamics reconstruction.
+That is, we encode the initial state into a latent space, predict the dynamics in this latent space, and decode them back to the full-order system space.
+In particular, we ensure accurate reconstruction of system states and dynamical modeling through specialized loss components.